-Education Corporation, Trustee Name and Position(s)
+Education Co orporation, Trustee Name and d Position(s)

-Name of education corporation: ne of education corporation: Family Life Academy Charter Schools - FLACS
+Name of education corporation: Family Life Academy y Charter Schools - Fl ACS

 Name of trustee (print): Jorge Torres

-Position(s) on board, if any (e.g., chair, treasurer, committee chair, etc.): FLACS III PA Parent
+Position(s) on board, if any (e.g., chair, treasurer, committee chair, etc.): FLACS III PAP Parent

 Email Address:

 Home Address Business Address

-Please complete with changes only: Please complete with changes only:
+Please complete with changes or nlv.
+Plea ase complete with changes only:

-Street: Business Name:
+Street: Business Name: :

-City, State Zip: City, State Zip:
+City, State Zip: Street:

 Phone: City, State Zip:

 Phone:

 Questions

 Are you, or have you been during the las education corporation?
-[If you checkye st school year (July 1-June 30), an employee of the \odot No es, answer $1a$), $1b$), and $1c$)].
+[If you check yes ployee of the O Yes ⊙ I No

 1a) Description of the position:

 1b) Salary:

 1c) Start date:

-2) Are you related, by blood, marriage, or legal adoption/guardianship, to, or do you cohabitate with, any person (any of the foregoing being an "interested person") who is, or, during the last school year (July 1-June 30), was employed by the education corporation, or who could otherwise benefit from your being a trustee?
-If yes, please identify each interest/transaction (and provide the requested information) that you ("self") or any interested persons have held or engaged in with the education corporation during the prior school year.
+2) Are you related, by blood, marriage, or I the foregoing being an "interested perseducation corporation, or who could oth transaction (and provide the requested i with the education corporation during to on") who is, or, during the last schoo nerwise benefit from your being a tr information) that you ("self") or any ol year (July 1-June 30), was employed rustee?
+If yes, please identify each in d by the nterest/

 ■ None